-- Configuring the DS3950

-The EXP395 (1814-92H) is the expansion unit specifically designed for the DS3950 and is the only expansion unit supported behind the DS3950 with the exception noted below.
-This is a critical requirement due to the following:

-• Only the EXP395 will provide clients consistent warranty and support terms and conditions (including geo-specific, SSR installation and support for the entire system, and code upgrades within the initial warranty period).

-The only exception is that for client investment protection, existing EXP810s can be migrated from currently installed DS4700s or DS4800s to attach to the DS3950.
-A purchase option is required for support of all migration configurations.
-With approved migration of EXP810s to a DS3950, special consideration needs to be made as to proper firmware levels, and careful coordination of differences in warranty and maintenance terms that will affect your customer.

-Purchase of new EXP810s to attach to the DS3950 will not be supported or configurable in eConfig.

-Note: Disk drive modules that can be ordered in bulk or individually as customer installable parts for the EXP810 are not supported for use in the EXP395.
-Only disk drive modules ordered as feature codes of 1814-92H, and delivered pre-installed in the EXP395, or as SSR-installable upgrades to EXP395s will be supported.
+DS3950 and is the 92H) is the expansion unit specifically designed for the only expansion unit supported behind the DS3950 with the elow.
+This is a critical requirement due to the following: terms and condi 5 will provide clients consistent warranty and support itions (including geo-specific, SSR installation and support stem, and code upgrades within the initial warranty can be migrated fr DS3950.
+A purchas configurations.
+Wi consideration need is that for client investment protection, existing EXP810s from currently installed DS4700s or DS4800s to attach to the se option is required for support of all migration th approved migration of EXP810s to a DS3950, special ls to be made as to proper firmware levels, and careful fferences in warranty and maintenance terms that will affect Purchase of new E configurable in eC CXP810s to attach to the DS3950 will not be supported or onfig. customer in the EXP395.
+1814-92H, ar nodules that can be ordered in bulk or individually as stallable parts for the EXP810 are not supported for use in Only disk drive modules ordered as feature codes of nd delivered pre-installed in the EXP395, or as ble upgrades to EXP395s will be supported.